4DGB/4DGBWorkflow/README.md

 A general file for providing annotations for the workflow's sequence.

 ```
 name:   a string naming the annotation
 start:  the 1-based ID of the start position in the sequence
 end:    the 1-based ID of the end position in the sequence
 id:     an identified for the annotation
-thype: one of [gene, megadomain, or other user-defined type]
+type:   one of [gene, megadomain, or other user-defined type]
 ```

 Example of the `annotation.csv` file: